Curriculum and Advising Resources

 - Log into OnePort to access GradPlan for a Degree Planning Checklist

-- Course Offerings Planning Tool
+- Suggested 4-year Plan Course Offerings Planning Tool

-While these documents are updated every semester, always consult the UNC Asheville Course Catalog for official major requirements and course descriptions.
+Always consult the UNC Asheville Course Catalog for official major requirements and course descriptions.